 - The political situation in Bolivia remains unpredictable.
 There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes.
 We advise you not to cross roadblocks set up by protesters.

 - Demonstrations, violent protests and strikes can occur at any time and may seriously affect domestic and international travel plans without notice.
-You should remain alert and vigilant and avoid large crowds which have the potential to turn violent.
-See the Safety and security: Civil Unrest/Political Tension section for further details.
+You should remain alert and avoid large crowds which have the potential to turn violent.
+Due to ongoing demonstrations, we advise you to seek local advice before travelling to or from Uyuni.
+See the Safety and security: civil unrest/political tension section for further details.

 - Be a smart traveller.
 Before heading overseas: